-The DYHA strongly encourages players to play at their age appropriate level.
-Any player wishing to play at a higher age category must have played 1 year at their age appropriate level and must submit their desire in writing to the Travel Team Coordinator at least two weeks prior to tryouts.
-The Travel Team Committee will make a determination on each request.
+The DYHA strongly encourages players to play at their age-appropriate level.
+Any player wishing to play at a higher age category must have played 1 year at their age-appropriate level and must submit their desire in writing to the Travel Team Coordinator at least one week prior to tryouts.
+The Travel Team Coordinator along with the Director of Hockey will decide upon each request.
 Some factors that may be considered are the skill of the player, the physical and mental maturity of the player and the number of players at higher and lower age levels.
 If not approved, the parents of the player can appeal the decision to the Board.
-If approved by the Board or the Travel Team Committee the player would be allowed to tryout at the higher level so long as the extra tryout fee is paid prior to the tryout.
-Regardless of the decision by the Board or the Travel Team Committee that approves a player to try out at the higher level, said player is not guaranteed a spot at that level unless the evaluation of the player places him/her in the top 5 of the higher age category.
-(If the player does try out at a higher age category, they are still required to try out for their age appropriate category.)
-If not ranked in the top 5 of the higher age category, the player will be returned to his/her age appropriate level of play and placed on a team for the season, pending the age appropriate tryout.
-At no time will player(s) trying out at a higher level be chosen over an age appropriate player thus displacing the higher level player from age category, unless it is deemed that the player being displaced could be at risk for injury at that level of play.
-In certain cases, due to clear delineation of skill or other necessary reasons, other deviations may be suggested by the Travel Team Committee and then can only go through if approved by the Board.
+If approved by the Board, the player would be allowed to tryout at the higher level so long as the extra tryout fee is paid prior to the tryout.
+Regardless of the decision by the Board, Director of Hockey or the Travel Team Coordinator that approves a player to try out at the higher level, said player is not guaranteed a spot at that level unless the evaluation of the player places him/her in the top 5 of the higher age category.
+(If the player does try out at a higher age category, they are still required to try out for their age-appropriate category.)
+If not ranked in the top 5 of the higher age category, the player will be returned to his/her ageappropriate level of play and placed on a team for the season, pending the ageappropriate tryout.
+At no time will a player(s) trying out at a higher level be chosen over an age-appropriate player(s) thus displacing the higher-level player from a team or age category, unless it is deemed that the player being displaced could be at risk for injury at that level of play.
+In certain cases, due to clear delineation of skill or other necessary reasons, other deviations may be suggested by the Director of Hockey or the Travel Team Coordinator and then can only go through if approved by the Board.